wlwl2/express-hbsmin/README.md

 Express middleware (HTML minifier).

-This meant to be a heavily modified version of https://github.com/melonmanchan/express-minify-html (@melonmanchan's express-minify-html).
+This is meant to be a heavily modified version of https://github.com/melonmanchan/express-minify-html (@melonmanchan's express-minify-html).
 Not sure if that will happen.